-The Chief Executive Officer is responsible for the implementation of this policy and the development of an appropriate framework, staff toolbox and public communication plan.
-This will also demonstrate that all levels of employees that have discretion over consultation, are adequately trained in not just this Policy, but its implementation.
+The Chief Executive Officer is responsible for the implementation of this policy and the development of an appropriate framework, staff toolbox and any communication or engagement plans.
+This will also demonstrate that all levels of employees that have discretion over consultation are adequately trained in not just this Policy, but its implementation.

-Whilst it is not always practical or appropriate to engage the community on all Council decisions, it is crucial that community members are sufficiently informed of major issues, plans, projects and all matters likely to affect them and have opportunities to participate meaningfully in community engagement .
+Whilst it is not always practical or appropriate to engage the community on all Council decisions, it is crucial that community members are sufficiently informed of major issues, plans, projects and all matters likely to affect them and have opportunities to participate meaningfully in community engagement.